Gu256096y/End-to-End-Encrypted-File-Transfer-in-C-and-Python/README.md

 # End-to-End-Encrypted-File-Transfer-in-C-and-Python
  A client server project implementing secure registration, key exchange, and end to end encrypted communication.
 The client is written in C++ and the server in Python, using RSA for key exchange, AES for encryption, and CRC for file integrity validation over TCP.

+This project implements an end to end encrypted messaging and file transfer system with a C++ client and a Python server.
+The system supports secure client registration with RSA public keys, generation and distribution of AES session keys, and encrypted message exchange.
+Files are encrypted with AES in CBC mode and validated using CRC before transfer.
+The server manages registered users and relays messages and files between clients while preserving confidentiality and integrity.